yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/8_enemies.gmz) for Windows, or [here](../resources/checkpoints_mac/platformer/8_enemies.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/8_enemies.gmz) for Windows, or [here](../resources/checkpoints_mac/platformer/8_enemies.gmz) for Mac.

 <a id="coins"></a>
 ###3.8.2 Coins